LinkedIn Job Searching Strategies

 Narrow and clarify your search by industry.
 For example, Project Manager of Software Development is much different than Project Manager for the Construction industry.
 Pick multiple industries if they are similar enough.

-When you find someone who has the job title you'd like to have, see whether they're interested in meeting for an informational interview.
+When you find someone who has the job title you'd like to have, see whether she's interested in meeting for an informational interview (or if she's outside your geographic area, having a phone conversation).
 Asking outright for a job lead will most likely not result in anything positive.